 In 2017, President Trump used his National Prayer Breakfast appearance to attack the Johnson Amendment.
-On the occasion of the 2019 breakfast and the new session of Congress, People For the American Way, PFAW’s African American Ministers In Action, and allied organizations are once again defending this decades-old law that helps keep politics from overtaking the pulpit by prohibiting churches and other nonprofits from getting directly involved with political campaigns while still maintaining critical free speech rights.
-You can download our letter here.
+On the occasion of the 2019 breakfast and the new session of Congress, People For the American Way, PFAW’s African American Ministers In Action, and allied organizations once again defended this decades-old law that helps keep politics from overtaking the pulpit by prohibiting churches and other nonprofits from getting directly involved with political campaigns while still maintaining critical free speech rights:

 Dear Chairman Grassley and Chairman Neal:

 Congratulations on your respective chairmanships of the Senate Finance Committee and House Ways and Means Committee.
 As you lead your committees, we urge you to protect and maintain the Johnson Amendment, which is the longstanding tax law provision that safeguards the integrity and independence of our nation’s charitable nonprofits, houses of worship, and foundations by ensuring they do not endorse or oppose candidates for public office.
 The Johnson Amendment protects the right of these organizations to speak out about public policy and social issues while at the same time, ensuring they are not pressured by political candidates and campaigns to take a side in divisive partisan elections.

 Under the current law, which has been in place for more than six decades, tax-exempt organizations have enjoyed and exercised robust free speech rights and can speak out on any issues that they see as important.
 They can engage in public debate, and even, with a few boundaries, lobby on specific legislation.
 Moreover, in the election arena, they can—on a nonpartisan basis—host candidate forums, hold voter registration drives, encourage people to vote, help transport people to the polls, and invite candidates to speak.
 They simply cannot endorse or oppose candidates for public office and maintain their special tax-exempt status.